 The directors of the Company do not have a definite term of office and each director serves until his or her successor is elected and duly qualified.
 The Board has established a Nominating and Governance Committee which considers director candidates, including those recommended by stockholders, and recommends candidates to the full Board for approval.
-To nominate a director, stockholders must submit such nomination in writing to our Secretary at 2915 Commers Drive, Suite 900, Eagan, Minnesota 55121.
+To nominate a director, stockholders must submit such nomination in writing to our Secretary at 91 43rd Street, Suite 110, Pittsburgh, Pennsylvania 15201

-The terms of the Class I directors are scheduled to expire on the date of the upcoming Annual Meeting.
-Based on the recommendation of the Nominating and Governance Committee, the Board's nominees for election by the stockholders are Chuck Nuzum and Daniel E. Handley, M.S., Ph.D.
-If elected, each nominee will serve as a director until the 2025 Annual Meeting of Stockholders and until his successor is duly elected and qualified, or until his earlier death, resignation, or removal.
-The terms of the Class II and Class III directors are scheduled to expire on the date of the Company's 2023 and 2024 annual stockholders meetings, respectively.
-The Board is currently comprised of six sitting directors and one vacancy in Class III.
+The terms of the Class II directors are scheduled to expire on the date of the upcoming Annual Meeting.
+Based on the recommendation of the Nominating and Governance Committee, the Board's nominees for election by the stockholders are Gregory S. St. Clair, Sr., Nancy Chung-Welch, Ph.D., and Matthew J. Hawryluk, Ph.D.
+If elected, each nominee will serve as a director until the 2026 Annual Meeting of Stockholders and until his or her successor is duly elected and qualified, or until his or her earlier death, resignation, or removal.
+The terms of the Class III and Class I directors are scheduled to expire on the date of the Company's 2024 and 2025 annual stockholders meetings, respectively.
+The Board is currently comprised of seven sitting directors.

 Set forth below are the biographies of each director, as well as a discussion of the experience, qualifications, attributes and skills that led the Board to conclude that each person nominated to serve or currently serving on the Board should serve as a director.
-In addition to the information presented below, we believe that the nominee meets the minimum qualifications established by the Nominating and Governance Committee.
+In addition to the information presented below, we believe that the nominees meet the minimum qualifications established by the Nominating and Governance Committee.

-Name Age (1) Position Director Class J. Melville Engle 72 Director, CEO, Chairman of the Board Class II Daniel E. Handley, M.S., Ph.D.
-62 Director Class I Gregory S. St. Clair, Sr. 56 Director Class II Chuck Nuzum 74 Director Class I Nancy Chung-Welch, Ph.D.
-62 Director Class II Raymond F. Vennare 70 Director Class III
+Name Age (1) Position Director Class Raymond F. Vennare 71 Director, CEO, Chairman of the Board Class III Daniel E. Handley, M.S., Ph.D.
+63 Director Class I Gregory S. St. Clair, Sr. 57 Director Class II Chuck Nuzum 75 Director Class I Nancy Chung-Welch, Ph.D.
+63 Director Class II Matthew J. Hawryluk, Ph.D.
+45 Director Class II Veena Rao, Ph.D.
+56 Director Class III